spookylukey/django-views-the-right-way/source/context-data.rst

    **Formatting:** I'm formatting my code examples in line with PEP8, and after that for clarity, especially to highlight things that have changed.
 So this example adds one line to our pattern, and I've formatted it accordingly.
-   There is no need to following the formatting, and you (or your tools) might have other ideas!
+   There is no need to follow the formatting, and you (or your tools) might have other ideas!

    **Imports:** For brevity I'll omit any imports I've already mentioned.
 If you